Small business password security is a big deal

-Now did you go reset all your passwords like I recommended?
+Now did you go reset all your passwords like we recommended?
 If not, it may be the perfect time to check out one of those password management tools.
 Some of them allow you to reset multiple passwords with one click.

 Frequently Asked Questions

 We love to use 1Password for password management.
 Other good password security tools are Dashlane, LastPass, and Roboform.

 What are 3 rules of how to create a secure password?